tamlee123/Ecommerce-App/README.md

 1. create OrderListScreen
-   . render a form of ID, USER, DATE, TOTAL, PAID, DELIVERED, and ACTIONS with 2 button details and delete . create redux tasks constant, action-listOrders, reducer and store . button details raise an event to redirect to OrderScreen to see info and manage Deliver Order button . button delete - implement button delete:
+   . render a form of ID, USER, DATE, TOTAL, PAID, DELIVERED, and ACTIONS with 2 button details and delete . create redux tasks constant, action-listOrders, reducer and store
+2. button details raise an event to redirect to OrderScreen to see info and manage Deliver Order button
+3. button delete - implement button delete:
-   - create redux tasks constant, action-deleteOrder, reducer and store
+   . create redux tasks constant, action-deleteOrder, reducer and store

 backend

 1. create apid address to get all orders - orderRouter.get('/') vs using populate() method to populate user and name
 2. create api address for delete - orderRouter.delete('/:id')
 3. create api address for deliver - orderRouter.put('/:id/deliver)

+Users

+frontend

+1. create UserListScreen and add it to app
+   . render a form of ID, NAME, EMAIL, IS SELLER, IS ADMIN and ACTIONS of edit and delete buttons . create redux tasks constant, action-listUsers, reducer and store
+2. implement delete button
+   . create redux tasks constant, action-deleteUser, reducer and store

+backend

+1. create api address for getting all users - userRouter.get('/')
+2. create api address for deleting user - userRouter.delete('/:id'), condition: can not delete user if user is admin

 XVIII: Deploy to Heroku